VatomInc/wallet-ios-sdk/README.md

 user_required: false
 ---

-# Vatom™ Swift SDK

-Welcome to the Vatom™ Swift SDK, a robust tool designed for seamless integration of the Vatom™ Wallet into iOS applications.
-This SDK enables swift and efficient digital asset management in your Swift applications, enhancing the user experience with comprehensive wallet functionalities.
+The iOS version of Wallet SDK allows you to embed a Vatom Wallet within your own iOS app.

 ## Installation